-Roger Kincaid enters his third season as the head coach of the Georgia State softball team in 2013.
-In his first two seasons in charge of the program, Kincaid has led the Panthers to a record of 74-43, including a 28-12 mark in conference play.
+Roger Kincaid will head into his fourth season as the head coach of the Georgia State softball team in the spring of 2014.
+In his first three seasons leadingf the program, Kincaid has guided the Panthers to a record of 105-57 (.648), including a 41-20 mark (.683) in CAA league play.

 During the 2012 season, GSU softball posted the second highest winning percentage in the program’s 28 years of competition.
 The .679 mark (38-18) fell only behind the winning percentage of .709 (39-16) achieved in 1993 when the Panthers won the TAAC championship.